 - Please remember that a final valuation can only be given once we have all the appropriate medical evidence, this will deal with the nature extent of the damage and also the all important prognosis for recovery.

-A Claim for compensation is the obvious remedy here and this is where we can help to protect your position.
+- A Claim for compensation is the obvious remedy here and this is where we can help to protect your position.

 What is the Claims Process?

 - We’ll send out a detailed letter of claim to the Defendant salon setting out all the issues.

-If after the service of the medical evidence the defendant continues to contest the claim we will proceed to court.
+- If after the service of the medical evidence the defendant continues to contest the claim we will proceed to court.

 Why talk to us?

-We have lots of experience and expertise to help you bring your claim and finalise it on the best terms available.
+- We have lots of experience and expertise to help you bring your hairdressing personal injury claim.

-Please look at our trusted reviews which will tell you what our client’s think of us.
+- Please look at our trusted reviews which will tell you what our clients’ think of us.

-No Win No Fee? – Absolutely…
+Can I Sue My Hairdresser via a No Win No Fee? – Absolutely…